obiknows/btv-take-home/README.md

 - A minimal Sign up and sign in experience to properly demo this.

 How far you want to take this is completely up to you, so shine!
+#### Submission
+I recommend forking this and submissions should be made as a PR against this branch.

 ## Technologies
 - **Client**: NextJS for the web app